-Chapter VII
+Chapter VII Common Provisions

-Common provisions

-(a) The provisions of the exemptions set forth in this chapter apply to the goods covered by exemption, whether directly or indirectly imported or bought from the customs warehouses and free zones subject to the requirements prescribed by the Administration.

-(b) Should a dispute arise on whether the goods provided for in this chapter are subject to or exempted from customs taxes and duties, the director general shall settle such dispute.
+- (a) The provisions of the exemptions set forth in this chapter apply to the goods covered by exemption, whether directly or indirectly imported or bought from the customs warehouses and free zones subject to the requirements prescribed by the Administration. - (b) Should a dispute arise on whether the goods provided for in this chapter are subject to or exempted from customs taxes and duties, the director general shall settle such dispute.

+SECTION IX

-Section IX Service charges
+Service Charges

-- a.
-Goods placed in the yards and warehouses of the customs office are subject to the storage, handling and insurance charges and the other services required for the storage and inspection of goods at the applicable rates.
+- (a) Goods placed in the yards and warehouses of the customs office are subject to the storage, handling and insurance charges and the other services required for the storage and inspection of goods at the applicable rates.
 However, storage charges shall not, in any way, exceed 50 per cent of the estimated value of the goods.
-In the event such warehouses are administered by other entities, they may collect such charges according to the provisions and rates specified in this connection. - b.
-Goods may be subject to the charges of stowage, sealing, analysis and all services rendered. - c.
-The services and charges mentioned in this Article and the levying conditions shall be determined by a resolution issued by the minister or the competent authority.
+In the event such warehouses are administered by other entities, they may collect such charges according to the provisions and rates specified in this connection. - (b) Goods may be subject to the charges of stowage, sealing, analysis and all services rendered. - (c) The services and charges mentioned in this Article and the levying conditions shall be determined by a resolution issued by the minister or the competent authority.

-Section X
+SECTION X

-Customs brokers
+Customs Brokers

-A customs broker is any legal or natural person engaged in the preparation of the customs declarations, signing them, submitting them to the customs office and completion of the customs procedures for clearing the goods for the others' account.
+A customs broker is any legal or natural person engaged in the preparation of the customs declarations, signing them, submitting them to the customs office and completion of the customs procedures relating to the clearance of the goods for the others' account.